Junior Juniper

 Jonathan "Junior" Juniper is a fictional character appearing in American comic books published by Marvel Comics.
 Created by Stan Lee and Jack Kirby, his first appearance was in Sgt.
 Fury and the Howling Commandos vol. 1 #1.
-He is known to be the first major character to find death in a Marvel comic and the only Howling Commando ever to die in battle.
+He is known to be the first major character death in a Marvel comic and the only Howling Commando ever to die in battle.

 Publication history

 Jonathan "Junior" Juniper appears in Sgt.
 Fury and his Howling Commandos #1-4.
-In the fourth issue, he was killed.
-The death of Junior Juniper has haunted Nick Fury all the way up to modern day stories.
+In the fourth issue, he was killed, with his death continuing to haunt Nick Fury all the way up to modern day stories.

 In What If? #14 (April 1979), an alternate version of the character appears in What If...
 Sgt.
 Fury and His Howling Commandos Had Fought World War II In Outer Space?.

 Fictional character biography

 Jonathan "Junior" Juniper was a founding member of the original Howling Commandos and fought alongside the team during World War II.
 He was the youngest on the team as he was still attending an unnamed Ivy League college before he enlisted in the Air Force.
 Juniper was later transferred from the Air Force to the Commandos because he had flown B-17 Flying Fortress in bombing raids as a tail gunner.